 Video Rights - When Chinese entities contract for the rights to distribute film and television titles in various home video formats, the differentiation between rights for home-use or public use are often ignored.
 As a result, U.S. content is frequently used for unauthorized public performance.
 For example, some Chinese pay-TV operators or digital licensees distribute U.S. content to hotels or to increasingly popular VOD mini-cinemas and chains for public viewing, without permission.
-In April and June 2017, the Government issued two sets of rules to regulate these mini cinemas and chains concerning business operations, licensing and management.
-Instead of trying to legitimize the operations of these VOD mini cinemas and chains, China should severely penalize or shut down these businesses if they are found to have violated the copyright law.
+In March 2018, China's regulations on VOD mini cinemas and chains came into effect.
+Rather than trying to legitimize the operations of these VOD mini cinemas and chains which regularly screen U.S. content without authorization, China should severely penalize or shut down these businesses if they are found to have violated the copyright law.